-The College must find a way for staff members to have greater input in matters that affect them and the college.
-It is clear from our research that staff members do not believe that they have a voice in decision-making at the college.
-At All-College Briefings to ask questions, and presentations are made to them, but this is insufficient.
-It is recommended that the administration meet with staff members to work out a governance structure that will meet the needs of staff have a means to share concerns and offer recommendations that will contribute to the functioning of the College.
+The College must find a way for staff members to have greater input in matters that affect them and the College.
+It is clear from our research that staff members do not believe that they have a voice in decision-making at the College.
+At All-College Briefings staff members hear presentations and can ask questions, but this is insufficient.
+We recommend that the administration meet with staff members to devise a governance structure that will provide staff with the means to share concerns and offer recommendations, thus contributing to improved functioning of the College.